Is timeshare cheaper than a regular holiday? A 20-year cost comparison vs Booking.com

 Regular holiday costs: £0

-Next, we will look at the cost of staying in Marriott's Marbella Beach Club (MBC).
+Next, we’ll look at the cost of staying at Marriott's Marbella Beach Club (MBC).

-For Mary and John, they will pay annually to stay here.
-Over a period of 20 years, we will assume they stay here 10 times and opt to go somewhere else for the other 10 years.
-The annual maintenance cost for them is £828.
+Mary and John pay annual fees.
+Over 20 years, we’ll assume they holiday there 10 times and choose other destinations in the remaining 10 years.
+Their annual maintenance cost is £828.

 Timeshare costs: £8,280